-To avoid sightseers and worse we only give out the map and directions after receiving your booking.
+To avoid sightseers we only give out the map and directions after receiving your booking.
 This information will be given to you nearer the time of the event.
 If you need to book a train ticket then the nearest station is Royston.

 I am coming alone and for the first time.
 Am I right to feel apprehensive?

 You will find the other campers very friendly.
 Also, the events are set up in such a way as to promote inclusivity.
 We camp in circles, each around its own central fire where kettles are boiled and food cooked.
 We eat communally each evening and prepare the meals together in small working groups.
 There are also work groups for other tasks which need doing, such as chopping and barrowing wood.
 You will quickly make some friends.

 Are there really no more than sixty-five people on site?

 Yes, really.
 No more than sixty-five, including crew.

 You will be able to choose work to suit your ability and inclination and will be part of a team of people.
 Jobs include, preparing the kitchen for the cooks, helping to prepare the evening meal, making sure the toilets are swept and have toilet paper and in them, preparing performance spaces, chopping and barrowing wood for the sauna and hot tub.

 Is there shelter?

 Will I need to spend money at the camp?

 No. There are no concession stalls, shops or markets.
 Occasionally a storyteller might have a book to sell but your evening meal and all events and attractions are included in the price of your booking.
 Bring food for breakfast and lunch or enough money to buy food for those meals from shops off-site.
 There are no shops within walking distance of Ashlyn Wood.